-What is even worse is looking down to find that your hands are stained unnaturally orange tinged, or there are lines and marks where there shouldn’t be!
+What is even worse is looking down to find that your hands are stained unnaturally orange-tinged, or there are lines and marks where there shouldn’t be!
 So much for your natural sun-kissed look!

-How To Remove Spray Tan Off Hands
+How To Get Spray Tan Off Hands

 Spray tan and fake tans often are made with ingredients with dihydroxyacetone, or DHA, which works to darken the surface of your skin.

-For the most part, the drier the skin is, the easier it absorbs DHA, which is often why areas such as the hands, around the knees, ankles and feet can become the darkest, and start to look caked in fake tan.
+For the most part, the drier the skin is, the easier it absorbs DHA, which is often why areas such as the hands, around the knees, ankles, and feet can become the darkest, and start to look caked in fake tan.

 Luckily for you, we have got five simple steps that you can follow to remove any spray tan or fake tan from your hands and feet, or any areas where it shouldn’t be!

 Take A Bath

 The first step is to have a warm bath and soak in the tub.
 This will help to soften up the skin so that you can exfoliate and get rid of any overly spray-tanned areas.

 We also recommend that you apply some body oil before the bath, as this can help to start loosening the patches of spray tan so that you can scrub it off afterward.